Happy end of July everyone! (Wait…what?!)

 One of the cool programs that Fort HealthCare offers is the Movin’ and Losin’ adult and kids program.
 Both programs are designed to help change your lifestyle, and to get you excited about health.
 My friends Heidi Jennrich and Alyssa Villareal are in charge of the kid’s program, and I am one of the facilitators for the adult program.

 With the Movin’ and Losin’ adult program, we have a goal to make learning about lifestyle modification fun, educational, and attainable.
 The class is two days a week (Mondays and Wednesdays) and both days incorporate a mini discussion about a health-related topic.
-These are presented by various individuals at Fort HealthCare (doctors, nurses, health coaches, dieticians, our bariatric coordinator, etc) who all have a vast knowledge base in what they’re presenting.
+These are presented by various individuals at Fort HealthCare (doctors, nurses, health coaches, dieticians, etc) who all have a vast knowledge base in what they’re presenting.
 These topics include exercise, stretching, sleeping, support, stress, reading nutrition labels, and MORE.
 After we do the presentation, it’s time to exercise!

 Now, we aren’t doing anything over-the-top like training for a marathon, or walking 100 flights of stairs, BUT, we will offer lots of equipment choices, different workouts, and a little sweating.
 The hour FLIES by, and there is such a sense of accomplishment from exercising and taking the time to learn about whatever the health topic is.